-Around 45% of the energy used worldwide is used by industrial electric motors.
+Around 45% of the energy used worldwide is used by electric motors.
 That’s a whole lot of electricity.
 It’s also why industrial energy efficiency has become such a hot topic.
 Reduced energy usage holds the key to an improved environmental impact and lower operating costs.

 However, energy efficiency initiatives have historically been low on the priority list, often due to:

 - difficulty with identifying which processes are the most inefficient, and therefore need the most attention.

 - high short-term costs (installing inefficiency detection software, rightsizing motors etc).

 - the prioritization of high levels of production, regardless of cost.

 New advances in condition monitoring are making industrial energy efficiency improvements far more achievable.
 SAM4 monitors the health of a motor by measuring current and voltage, which by extension means that SAM4 can also measure and detect inefficient processes.
 Traditional conditional monitoring techniques rely on vibration analysis to monitor the health of motors, and so are unable to offer the same efficiency improvement features.